tjarratt/birdle/BACKLOG.md

+* disable double tap to zoom on mobile
+* disable selection of text
 * win visual animation each letter jumps up, one after another
 * user can win :: save state (number of attempts)
 * user can lose :: save state